nationalparkservice/imd-ccal/README.md

 **Limitations:**

-- Users still need to create Activities table for every deliverable, and the Projects and Locations tables when there are changes to make.
+- Users still need to create Activities table for every deliverable and the Projects and Locations tables when they require edits.
 - Within the Results table, users still need to define Activity_ID, modify Result_Status (set to Pre-Cert since additional QC is needed), add flags, and conduct the rest of their own QC processes